Where Do I Vote?

 Norwalk Voter Registration and Polling Place Look-Up

-You can use Norwalk's online database to look up the voting location for your residence in one of two ways.
+You can use Norwalk's online database to verify your voting registration by name or to look up the voting location for your residence.

 Norwalk Election Districts

-Norwalk uses 14 polling places for State/Federal Elections and 13 polling places for Municipal Elections.
+Norwalk uses 12 polling places for Legislative (State/Federal) Elections and 13 polling places for Municipal (Local) Elections.
 The boundaries of the voting districts for these two types of elections are not the same.
+This year (2016) is an even-numbered year, so this year's election is for Legislative offices (President & Vice-President, U.S. Senate, Representative in Congress, State Senator, State Representative, and Registrar of Voters).

 Most of the polling places in Norwalk are at elementary and middle schools, in the gym.
 In most cases the school used is located within the boundaries of the voting district.
 However, this is not possible in all cases.